Private Electric Lines

 “any low voltage electric line used to take electricity from the point of supply, whether or not that line is vested in an electricity supplier”.

-The Victorian Service and Installation Rules (SIR) also provides information on the Victoria Service and Installation rules for construction and maintenance of private electric lines.
+The Victorian Service and Installation Rules ) also provide information on the Victorian Electricity Distributors' rules for the construction and maintenance of private electric lines.

 Subject to an application for exemption in accordance with regulation 701 of the Regulations, and an assessment by ESV, ESV may grant an exemption to permit a PAL remain overhead.

 Information about exemptions and how to lodge them can be found here.

 The Victorian Electricity Distributors have helpful brochures on their websites regarding Private Aerial Lines / Private Overhead Electric Lines, including illustrations of arrangements and the various points of supply, which may apply to your property: